TAIFA-FIALA/taifa-fiala/ai-guides/Platform Description 23054edc4c7381989822c07b7ee61beb.md

 ## Our Vision

-The vision TAIFA-FIALA is working towards is full African representation in global AI research and implementation, facilitated by our data-driven solution for democratizing access to funding opportunities with principles of equity, transparency, and accountability.
+The vision TAIFA-FIALA is working towards is full African representation in global AI research and implementation, facilitated by our data-driven solution for democratizing access to intelligence feed with principles of equity, transparency, and accountability.